cryptpad/documentation/admin_guide/installation.rst

 Install and configure Nginx
 ---------------------------

 CryptPad’s application server handles active connections via websocket and serves static assets (HTML, Javascript, CSS, etc.).
-This basic configuration is designed to be very easy to configure for local development, but it does not protect traffic with SSL or handle many concurrent users very well.
+This basic configuration is designed to be very easy to configure for local development, but it does not protect traffic with TLS or handle many concurrent users very well.

 In a production environment, the development team recommends `Nginx <https://nginx.org/en/linux_packages.html#Debian>`__ for the following reasons:

-1. Protect traffic with SSL (so your users can reach your instance via HTTPS)
+1. Protect traffic with TLS (so your users can reach your instance via HTTPS)
 2. Scale to many more users by serving static content with a more scalable web-server instead of the single-threaded NodeJS web-server that is built-in
 3. Allow the application server to focus exclusively on handling websocket connections